Computer Science Education (CSED)

 Typically Offered: Spring only

-Computers are ubiquitous and influential in shaping 21st century society.
-This course discusses the impacts of computers on individuals and on society.
-It also addresses issues of inclusion and equity in Computer Science pedagogy and relates contemporary social issues to the discipline.
-Students complete a supervised project to develop educational materials for Computer Science classrooms that contextualize computing in society.
-6 hours supervision.
+Computers are ubiquitous and influential in shaping society.
+This course discusses the impacts of computers on individuals and society.
+Teachers learn about issues of inclusion and equity in computer science pedagogy and relate contemporary social issues to the discipline.
+A supervised project guides teachers as they develop educational materials for computer science classrooms that contextualize computing in society.
+Asynchronous online lecture and supervised project.
+2 hours discussion.
 (022280)

 Repeatability: You may take this course for a maximum of 2 units